bfrieda/bfrieda.github.io/README.md

 ## Instructions

+The below instructions are for MacOS.
+If you are working on a different operating system, check [Resources](#resources) to find a link to instructions on how to install the various software.

 ## Resources

 Learn Markdown [here](https://www.markdowntutorial.com/).

+Download Visual Studio Code [here](https://code.visualstudio.com/download).

 Buy Modern Technical Writing by Andrew Etter [here](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).

-Download Visual Studio Code [here](https://code.visualstudio.com/download).

-Download ?
+Download Hugo for other systems [here](https://gohugo.io/installation/).

 ## Authors and Acknowledgements